Special offer: Get access to everything Melio has to offer, free for your first 30 days. Start now ›

 As a matter of fact, a 2019 survey showed that 37% of small businesses expect their accountants to help them with accounts payable and receivable.

+Understanding accounts payable vs accounts receivable helps clients see how you’re supporting both sides of their cash flow.
 By establishing yourself as a one-stop shop, covering all your clients’ financial needs, and exempting them from the hassle of AP/AR, you will be able to offer more comprehensive service packages.

 If you’re not offering AP/AR as part of your services, you’re missing out on an opportunity to draw more clients and boost your firm’s growth.